Clinical UM Guideline

 Knee brace: A limb orthosis or device intended for medical purposes that is worn on the lower extremity to support, to correct, or to prevent deformities, or to align body structures for functional improvement.

-Ligament: A collagenous tissue that connects two bones to stabilize a joint.
+Ligament: A collagenous tissue that connects 2 bones to stabilize a joint.

 Meniscus: A soft-tissue structure that lines some joints and provides load distribution, shock absorption, and lubrication.